sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/dependent-origination.md

 <div class="english">

-> Therein what is 'contact'  ̓  arising from the sixfold-sense-base as a condition?
+> Therein what is 'contact' <span class="breathmark">'</span> arising from the sixfold-sense-base as a condition?

 </div>